oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-ui/apex-ui.md

     </copy>
     ```

-## Task 4: Table - VISION AI FIELDS
+## Task 4: Create Table - VISION AI FIELDS

 VISION\_AI\_FIELDS table is used to store the labels and corresponding scores.
 This is what we get after the parsing of the JSON response.